caperaven/crs-test-ui/readme.md

 ## Getting started
 run `yarn install` in the root folder
-run `npm install` in the dist folder
+run `yarn install` in the dist folder

 ## Build
 `yarn tauri dev`